HandsOnDataViz/book/docs/HandsOnDataViz.md

 values to be a few units below and above the extreme points of your data range.

+Note: Another name for the 3-dot menu symbol is the “kebab menu” because it resembles Middle Eastern food cooked on a skewer, in contrast to the three-line “burger menu” on many mobile devices.
+TODO: Add picture of each icon?

 #### Bubble chart with 3 columns

 In this tutorial, we will show you a little trick that you can use if